WordPress/book/Content/Part 2 - Freedom Zero/chapter-6.md

+## Chapter 6
+## On Habari

-**Planning to move this chapter to another part of the book.
-It may sit better following the chapter on Automattic**
+**Possbly to move this chapter to another part of the book.
+It may sit better following the chapter on Automattic, or integrating with chapter on the development process**

 It was three years into the project when the WordPress community saw its first major conflict.
 It's perhaps inevitable in a growing community that people with different views will come into conflict with one another.
 WordPress grew in popularity the community became more diverse, with members taking different views on how a free software community should be run.
 It was in this context that WordPress experienced a fork, not of the software, but of the community itself.